RohithGowda97/demo_port/README.md

-# 🚀 Your Own Portfolio Portfolio
+# 🚀 Your Own Portfolio

 Welcome to my personal portfolio!
 This website showcases my work, projects, and experiences as an aspiring AI Developer.